Discrete PDF CDF

 [!NOTE] Key Concept: A Discrete Random Variable represents countable outcomes (e.g., number of server 500 errors, users in a queue).

-In the world of probability, we distinguish between variables that are countable (discrete) and those that are continuous (measurable).
+In the world of probability, we distinguish between variables that are countable (discrete, like HTTP errors) and those that are continuous (measurable, like latency in milliseconds).
 This chapter focuses on the former: the Discrete Probability Distributions.

 We will explore two fundamental ways to describe these distributions: